6maxen/top-etch.a.sketch/README.md

 _Built as part of The Odin Project curriculum_ 🧙‍♂️

 11.01.2025
-You can read the date as the start of the year or the end, I will leave that up to you strange traveler.
+You can read that as the start of the year or the end, I will leave that up to you strange traveler.